Colnup/Audio_Tools/README.md

 ## Current Features :

-- Automatic link recognition, wether it's a link or search on youtube

 - Select wether to download in a video or audio format

 - Whole youtube playlist download (on by default)